Home › Blog › CRO Audit: First Step to Skyrocket Your Conversion Rate

 What else motivates people to complete forms?
 The type of information being requested, the value of the offer in exchange for the information, and the credibility of the website/brand.

 Forms are another place where split testing is useful.
 Experiment with more/fewer form fields, and even the position of the form on the page – is a form in the center above the fold more effective, or do visitors prefer a less intrusive form in the sidebar?
-If you use an overlay, or popup, to collect email addresses, test another campaign that uses a banner or reminder bar so that visitors can return to the form when they’re ready.
+If you use an overlay, or popup, to collect emails, test another campaign that uses a banner or reminder bar so that visitors can return to the form when they’re ready.

 Step 6 – Audit The Checkout Process